 Nomination and Application

-Nominations are now open until April 15 for the 2014 awards, which are for elementary teachers of kindergarten through grade 6 at both public and private schools.
+Nominations are now open until April 15 for the 2015 awards, which are for teachers of grades 7 through 12 at both public and private schools.
 If you know great math and science teachers, nominate them to join this prestigious network of professionals.
 Each year Ohio chooses up to three candidates as finalists for both mathematics and science.

 To nominate or apply for the PAEMST Awards, visit the PAEMST website for complete details about the nomination guidelines, application process and submission.

 Once nominated, teachers are requested to submit an application and a video that reflects exemplary teaching by May 15.

 Nominations for elementary school teachers, kindergarten through grade 6, will be accepted next year.

 In addition to recognizing outstanding teaching in mathematics or science, the program provides teachers with an opportunity to build lasting partnerships with colleagues across the nation.
 This growing network of award-winning teachers serves as a vital resource for improving science, technology, engineering and mathematics education, and keeping America globally competitive.